entrendipity/IMVVM.example/README.md

 ## Setup Example Application
 * clone or download repository
+* open console
 * navigate to download directory
+* run `npm install` - may require sudo
 * run `grunt serve`

 _n.b.
-The application uses client-side push state and does not reference a server.
+The application uses client-side pushState routing and does not reference a server.
 If you lose the application, navigate to localhost:9000 and not localhost:9000/people to reinitialize the application.
-This is not how it would work when talking to a remote server._
+This is not how it would work when using a remote server._

 ## Author
 Entrendipity  - [Follow @entrendipity](https://twitter.com/intent/follow?screen_name=entrendipity)